Marconi-Stem/Firewalker/01-Scratch.md

 - Did you know?
   - Early computer scientists had backgrounds in mathematics, and languages, which influenced the way they approached computing.

-Alan Turing was interested in how *symbol manipulation* (a foundational idea in language and computation) could be used with computing.
+Alan Turing was interested in how *symbol manipulation* (an important idea in language and computers) could be used with computing.

 ![turing pic](/images/scratch.png/turing.movie.png)